thinktecture/relayserver/Documentation/en/relayserver.md

 ## Version 2.3.0

+* Modify content streams

+  * Interceptors now can read and modify the content streams of requests and responses.

 * General improvements

   * The RelayServer now warns when the `SharedSecret` setting is missing and uses a random value to be able to work at all, if it is not configured for Multi-Server operation.